programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 In VSC open the myscene folder.

-Create a file and call it *index.html*
+Create a file and call it *index.html*.
 Note that it **must** be called this as this is the html file that will be served by the browser by default when you go to the local host address.

-We are going to put all the code in this file, this is not the best practice but the point of the lesson is to learn about three.js.
+We are going to put all the code in this file.
+This is not the best practice but the point of the lesson is to learn about three.js.
 Generally you would have the JavaScript code in a separate (.js) file that would be imported by the index.html file.
 It is also good practice to have code properly indented and in some languages (such as Python), code indentation is important.
 However, in JavaScript you do not have to indent properly, so if the copy and pasting changes the indentation, you can choose to neaten it or not.
 Having it properly indented will help you copy and paste code into the correct spot.

 In the index.html file, copy and paste the following: